All students applying for federal assistance must submit the FAFSA (Free Application for Federal Student Aid).

 Tuition scholarships are granted by the School of Nursing.
 For the undergraduate nursing programs, these amounts are awarded at a set rate, and for graduate programs, the scholarships typically cover a specific percentage of tuition costs.
 Both are based on merit.
 Domestic and international students are eligible for these awards.
 The School of Nursing also offers the following:

 Employer tuition benefits may be available to you.
 Contact your employer’s benefits office for details.
-Employees at the University of Rochester should visit Tuition Benefits for specific benefit information.
+Employees at the University of Rochester should visit the tuition benefits page for specific benefit information.

 You are required to notify your financial aid counselor of any expected tuition benefits